 Community Spotlight: God’s Lake Narrows

-Learning Bird is pleased to welcome Gods Lake Narrow’s First Nation School as a new partner this year.
-Rebecca Smith, one of our Education Account Leads, recently made two trips to the community to train teachers on our platform, and to plan the classroom resources that we will create together.
+Learning Bird is pleased to welcome God’s Lake Narrows First Nation School as a new partner this year.
+Rebecca Smith, one of our Education Account Leads, recently made two trips to the community to train educators on our platform and plan the classroom resources we will create together.
 “Everyone was exceptionally warm and welcoming.
 It’s a very safe community.
 The innkeeper told me about how everyone knows and cares for each other,” said Rebecca.

 Mackenzie Rostad, a Learning Bird Content Creator, accompanied Rebecca on her second trip to the community to collect footage to create resources for educators and learners.
 Several resources we will create in collaboration with God’s Lake Narrows School centre on the land.
 “Some of the resources are about snaring or fishing activities.
 Some of them are about the ways that people lived, and others are about the community itself,” said Rebecca.
 She experienced a few of these activities firsthand when she went ice fishing with community member Jackie Kanabee.
 “Jackie was just amazing throughout.
 He’s very knowledgeable and a really nice man, and I appreciated him taking us out to experience ice fishing.”

 Comparing Past and Present in God’s Lake Narrows